After stroke, your doctor or neurologist probably told you which part of your brain was damaged.

 - After 3 months, progress will slow down but it will not stop as long as you continue rehabilitation

 After the first few months, things really start to vary from person to person.
-Those who had a severe stroke may continue to rehab for years.
+Those who had a massive stroke may continue to rehab for years.
 Those who had a minor stroke may rehab for only a few more dedicated months.

 It all depends on the size and location of your stroke and how much unwavering dedication you have to rehab.